 Aside from vacationing, working, and not writing, I did a few other things in November:

 There are a few ingredients that, when used together, can create a book I’m almost certain to love.
 Those ingredients include Christmas, London, and, of course, romance.
 This book had all of those and I, of course, loved it.
-I saw it in the airport waiting to board my plane to the DR and grabbed it right away.
-I didn’t read it there, wanting to save it for when I got home and was not sweating, but as soon as I landed I devoured it.
+I saw it in the airport waiting to board my plane to the DR and decided to read it as soon as I got home, wanting to save it for when I was not sweating, and as soon as I landed I devoured it.
 I absolutely loved it.
 The ending was the tiniest bit predictable, but had it ended any other way, I think I might’ve been disappointed.
 Plus, that cover!
 How could I not grab it right off the shelf at Hudson News?